Charlotte airport workers strike over low wages as busy Thanksgiving travel week begins

-Employees of ABM and Prospect Airport Services cast ballots Friday to authorize the work stoppage in North Carolina, which a spokesperson said began Monday morning.

-Officials with Service Employees International Union announced the impending strike in a statement early Monday, saying the workers would demand “an end to poverty wages and respect on the job during the holiday travel season.”
+The Service Employees International Union announced the strike in a statement early Monday, saying the workers would demand “an end to poverty wages and respect on the job during the holiday travel season.”
+The strike was expected to last 24 hours, said union spokesperson Sean Keady.

-Workers say they previously raised the alarm about their growing inability to afford basic necessities, including food and housing.
-They described living paycheck to paycheck, unable to cover expenses like car repairs while performing jobs that keep countless planes running on schedule.
+Workers say they previously complained that they can't afford basic necessities, including food, housing or car repairs.
+They described living paycheck to paycheck while performing jobs that keep planes running on schedule.
+Most of them earn between $12.50 and $19 an hour, union officials said.

 “We’re on strike today because this is our last resort.
 We can’t keep living like this,” ABM cabin cleaner Priscilla Hoyle said in a statement.
 “We’re taking action because our families can’t survive.”

-Several hundred workers were expected to walk off the job and continue the work stoppage throughout Monday.

-Most of them earn between $12.50 and $19 an hour, which is well below the living wage for a single person with no children in the Charlotte area, union officials said.
+Several hundred workers were participating in the work stoppage.
+About 800 workers were affected by the union’s push for higher wages, but an exact number who walked off work was unclear, said union spokesperson Ana Tinsly.

-Charlotte Douglas International Airport officials have said this holiday travel season is expected to be the busiest on record, with an estimated 1.02 million passengers departing the airport between last Thursday and the Monday after Thanksgiving.
+Charlotte airport officials have said this holiday travel season is expected to be the busiest on record, with an estimated 1.02 million passengers departing the airport between last Thursday and the Monday after Thanksgiving.
+Airport officials said in a statement Monday morning that they were "monitoring and actively engaged with all partners to ensure terminal operations are not impacted," noting that the striking workers aren't employed by the city's aviation department.

 In addition to walking off the job, striking workers plan to hold a late-morning rally and a “Strikesgiving” lunch “in place of the Thanksgiving meal that many of the workers won’t be able to afford later this week,” union officials said.